Online: Nature Writing

 About the tutor

-Inga Simpson is the author of Understory: a life with trees (Hachette, 2017), about her decade spent living inside a south east Queensland forest, which was shortlisted for the Adelaide Writers Week Award for Nonfiction.
-Her novel Where the Trees Were (Hachette, 2016) was shortlisted for an Indie Book Award, and longlisted for the 2017 Miles Franklin […]
+Inga Simpson is the author Understory: a life with trees (Hachette 2017), which was shortlisted for the Adelaide Writers Week Award for Nonfiction – and, for children, The Book of Australian Trees, illustrated by Alicia Rogerson (Lothian 2021).
+Inga’s fiction is also very much based in nature.
+Where the Trees Were (Hachette 2016) was shortlisted […]